 For a resource pool within the SL BWP,

-- for operation without shared spectrum channel access, or for operation with shared spectrum channel access and when sl-transmissionStructureForPSCCHandPSSCH = ‘contiguousRB’, the UE is provided by sl-NumSubchannel a number of sub-channels where each sub-channel includes a number of contiguous RBs provided by sl-SubchannelSize.
+- for operation without shared spectrum channel access, or for operation with shared spectrum channel access and when sl-TransmissionStructureForPSCCHandPSSCH = ‘contiguousRB’, the UE is provided by sl-NumSubchannel a number of sub-channels where each sub-channel includes a number of contiguous RBs provided by sl-SubchannelSize.
 The first RB of the first sub-channel in the SL BWP is indicated by sl-StartRB-Subchannel

-- for operation with shared spectrum channel access and when sl-transmissionStructureForPSCCHandPSSCH = ‘interlaceRB’, the UE is provided by sl-NumSubchannel a number of sub-channels where each sub-channel includes a number of interlaces, provided by sl-numInterlacePerSubchannel, and the interlaces have contiguous interlace indexes
+- for operation with shared spectrum channel access and when sl-TransmissionStructureForPSCCHandPSSCH = ‘interlaceRB’, the UE is provided by sl-NumSubchannel a number of sub-channels where each sub-channel includes a number of interlaces, provided by sl-NumInterlacePerSubchannel, and the interlaces have contiguous interlace indexes

-Available slots for a resource pool are provided by sl-TimeResource and occur with a periodicity of 10240 ms. For an available slot without S-SS/PSBCH blocks, SL transmissions can start from a first symbol indicated by sl-StartSymbol or, for operation with shared spectrum channel access, can start from a first symbol indicated by sl-StartingSymbolFirst or from a second symbol indicated by sl-StartingSymbolSecond [6, TS 38.214], and be within a number of consecutive symbols indicated by sl-LengthSymbols.
-For an available slot with S-SS/PSBCH blocks, the first symbol and the number of consecutive symbols is predetermined.
+Available slots for a resource pool are provided by sl-TimeResource and occur with a periodicity of 10240 ms. For operation without shared spectrum channel access and for an available slot without S-SS/PSBCH blocks, SL transmissions can start from a first symbol indicated by sl-StartSymbol and be within a number of consecutive symbols indicated by sl-LengthSymbols.
+For operation with shared spectrum channel access and for an available slot without S-SS/PSBCH blocks, SL transmissions can start from a first symbol indicated by sl-StartingSymbolFirst and be within a number of consecutive symbols indicated by sl-LengthSymbols, or from a second symbol indicated by sl-StartingSymbolSecond [6, TS 38.214], where the ending symbol of SL transmissions starting from the first symbol is same as the ending symbol of SL transmissions starting from the second symbol.
+For an available slot with S-SS/PSBCH blocks, the first symbol and the number of consecutive symbols are predetermined.

 The UE expects to use a same numerology in the SL BWP and in an active UL BWP in a same carrier of a same cell.
 If the active UL BWP numerology is different than the SL BWP numerology, the SL BWP is deactivated.